-You have also seen the more sensitive type, the type preferring to stand beside the wall as opposed to the center of the room, the one that is having a more difficult time to depart from parents.
+You have also seen the more sensitive type, the type preferring to stand beside the wall as opposed to the center of the room, the one that is having a more difficult time departing from parents.
 Which one is yours?
-Of course this is an overly simplified representation of characters which are usually much more complex.
-However for our needs it perfectly outlines how to utilize GPS trackers without harming the relationships with your kids.
+Of course, this is an overly simplified representation of characters which are usually much more complex.
+However, for our needs, it perfectly outlines how to utilize GPS trackers without harming the relationships with your kids.

-According to the Center for Disease Control (CDC), 7% of children (from 3 to 17-years) are diagnosed with a type of anxiety disorder.
-It’s true that a child may not be able to express their feelings like an adult, but it does not mean that they don’t experience worry and fear.
+We need to be careful.
+According to the Center for Disease Control (CDC), 7% of children (from 3 to 17 years) are diagnosed with a type of anxiety disorder.
+Indeed, a child may not be able to express their feelings like an adult, but it does not mean that they don’t experience worry and fear.
 Let's not make unnecessary mistakes raising our kids by not acknowledging these complexities.

-Let the parents be less anxious, less overprotective and let the kid explore.
+Let the parents be less anxious and less overprotective, and let the kid explore.

 It's a win-win situation if properly communicated and if the kid is not already well into its secondary socialization.
 That is the process of learning appropriate behavior as a member of a smaller group within the larger society.

-Give your timid child confidence and assurance that you are always close to them and ready to protect.
+Give your timid child confidence and assurance that you are always close to them and ready to protect them.

 All these issues are only emphasized once the child turns 11 or 12, now already fully emerged into secondary socialization.
-At this point GPS tracking should be used ONLY in case of specific situations such as very dangerous environment or possibility of self harm, etc.
+At this point, GPS tracking should be used ONLY in case of specific situations such as very dangerous environments or the possibility of self-harm, etc.